These adorable travel-themed cross stitch patterns are perfect for mixing into a vacation photo wall gallery.

 I immediately purchased London & Paris as a set because I was drawn into the little double decker buses in London and the Eiffel Tower in Paris.
 But I have my eyes on Italy and the Small World-inspired castle next.

-If you’re getting started with cross stitching, you just need a few simple tools:
+If you’re just getting started with cross stitching, all you really need are a few simple tools.